-Chlorophyll traps light.
+Chlorophyll traps light (such as sunlight).
 It uses light's energy to change carbon dioxide and water into food.
 The light energy is changed into energy that is stored in a simple sugar.
 (Often, plants later change some of this sugar into starch).